 Project Description Department/Committee Oversight Status Key Accomplishments School-Based Behavioral Health Care Optum is working with the Boise School District to implement behavioral health care services in 4 elementary and 1 high school setting, in order to increase access to mental health services and behavioral health counseling for students and families.
 Boise School District distributed an RFP for providers to participate in a pilot, in which providers would travel to the schools and offer behavioral health services on site.
 Students enrolled in the district's Community schools program are eligible for these services.
 Those students participating in the IBHP would receive services from an Optum Network provider.
 The contract for these services is between the Boise school district and providers.
 Optum is working with the school district to determine which candidates are network providers, is facilitating codes for travel to schools, and evaluating clinical results at the end of the school year.
-Clinical-UM Green Boise area providers were alerted by Optum about the Request for Proposal (RFP) Six agencies responded.
-School Principals are interviewing candidates.
-Community Funding for ACE's Survey Collect the baseline data for the state of Idaho regarding scores on ACE's to understand if our prevention and intervention efforts are proving a positive momentum of ending childhood trauma through addition of 11 questions to the Behavioral Risk Factor Surveillance System (BRFSS) yearly survey.
-Recovery & Resiliency Green Internal team approved funding.
-United Foundation approved funding.
-Recovery Center 2018 CHI Funding Recovery centers were funded for two years in support of and on behalf of the statewide recovery community model.
-The recovery centers are requesting funding from Optum to help them maintain their mission and serve our members and others in our communities.
-We want to promote a collaboration with them that will strengthen the recovery oriented system of care in Idaho.
-Recovery & Resiliency Yellow Presenting to Executive Steering Committee for final approval before presenting to Medicaid.
-Document completed; to be presented to Medicaid for approval.
+Clinical-UM Green Continued discussion with school districts about this model.
+Transportation Code approved.
+Forty kids currently in program with average age of 11; typically seen for depression or aggression.
+Transportation Code now approved.
+Additional school went live.